Skip to main content

 Targeting conditions

 The Kameleoon SDKs support a variety of predefined targeting conditions that you can use to target users in your campaigns.
-For the list of conditions supported by this SDK, see use visit history to target users.
+For the list of conditions this SDK supports, see use visit history to target users.

 You can also use your own external data to target users.